 There would still be a lot to say but I think the best thing is to spend time reading Andy Greenberg's "Sandworm" which, as mentioned at the beginning, was the source to write this story and understand, increasingly, that it is It is necessary to widen the gaze of each of us and analyze security incidents to the fullest to understand what is really behind what apparently seem to be attacks disconnected from each other.

-Our security always passes through our desire to study and understand the events in depth and, to take up a phrase by Bernard Baruch: Millions have seen the apple fall, but Newton was the one who asked himself why.
+Our security always passes through our desire to study and understand the events in depth and, to take up a sentence by Bernard Baruch: Millions have seen the apple fall, but Newton was the one who wondered why.

 Other sources: The Untold Story of NotPetya, the Most Devastating Cyberattack in History